Security-Onion-Solutions/securityonion-docs/network-installation.rst

 - You want the quickest and easiest installation with the fewest issues.
 - You need full support.

-If none of the above apply to you, you may be able to install one of the following operating systems and then perform a network installation:
+If NONE of the above apply to you, you may be able to install one of the following operating systems and then perform a network installation:

 - Oracle Linux 9
 - Rocky Linux 9